kurzgesagt-in-a-nutshell/birdbot/README'S/DEV.md

     Module for moderation commands.
     - clean
     - ban
+        > TODO:
+        > - Add timed bans.
     - unban
     - kick
     - mute
         > TODO:
         > - Currently if time alone is provided it is considered as a reason.
         > - Seperate times as arguments in time string.
+        > - How does our current mute work?
+It can be bypassed by leaving and rejoining right?
+Could you add a mute_for attribute for a user object which is basically current time + time given for mute.
+So when a user joins a server we reference the mute_for attr and give them the mute role if they have a mute.
     - unmute
+    - warn
     - addrole
     - remrole (remove role)
     - slowmode